Welcome to Melbourn Energy Superloop

 Get rid of pollution from gas boilers — a major source of air pollution in UK homes

-Psst… registering your interest enters you into a monthly draw to win one of three £10 Dobbies e-gift vouchers (garden centre & restaurant).
+See what you can save compared to gas.
+Psst… getting your instant estimate enters you into a monthly draw to win one of three £10 Dobbies e-gift vouchers (garden centre & restaurant).

 What is Melbourn Energy Superloop?

-Superloop is a new type of community heat network.
+Superloop is a community heat network powered by a data centre.

 Pipes beneath Melbourn’s streets link homes to a nearby data centre powered by renewable energy.